ForceOverArea/Tetrabot/README.md

 2. Create a Discord bot account via the Discord dev portal
 3. Copy and paste the bot token to 'token.txt' in YOUR repo
 4. Create a Heroku app and deploy via GitHub
-    - connect your GitHub account and search for YOUR repo
+    - connect your GitHub account and search for your repo
 5. (Optional) Enable automatic deploys to ease future updating
 6. Invite the bot to your server and enjoy!